 Trick out your home with a table from German handcrafters e15, a retro George Nelson coconut chair, a few uber-cool stools from Sydney-designer Trent Jansen and a plush and sturdy handmade Scandinavian rug courtesy of Denmark’s Fabula Living.

 VAMPT Vintage Design

-Furnishing homes since 1992, KE-ZU’s designer collections combine innovation with functionality, and each piece is handpicked with residential and larger contract work in mind.
-Just as impressive as the bevvy of beauties inside the showroom, KE-ZU’s delivery vans are pretty damn special too.
+Outfitting homes with impeccable furniture since 1992, KE-ZU’s designer collections combine innovation with functionality, and each piece is handpicked with residential and larger contract work in mind.
+Just as impressive as the bevvy of beauties inside the furniture store, KE-ZU’s delivery vans are pretty damn special too.
 Graphic artist Georgia Perry and KE-KU’s Mark Swanton collaborated to pimp the vans into rolling artworks.
 Needless to say, nobody in your street will miss the exciting delivery.

-Supreme craftsmanship is assured when buying an item from MCM House in Surry Hills.
+Supreme craftsmanship is assured when buying an item from MCM House furniture store in Paddington, Sydney.
 A hotpot of influences can be spied, with French, Italian and Danish flavours running throughout.
 The crew offer custom-designed cabinetry and fill the floor with antique furniture and contemporary finds from some of the best local and international designers.
-Meanwhile the walls are covered in modern art and sleek mirrors of all shapes and styles.
+Meanwhile, the walls are covered in modern art and sleek mirrors of all shapes and styles.